 - The second type, ac/dc/ac (back-to-back) conversion stations, interconnect the ac transmission network of one utility system with the ac transmission network of another utility system.
 In effect, this is two conversion stations on the same site with the dc transmission line inside the converter building.

 1. Air Insulated Substation

 Air Insulated Switchgear Substation, as the name suggests, utilizes primary substation equipment whose terminals are in the air.

-The space-saving advantages of gas insulated/metal-clad equipment can be significant particularly for high voltage substations in large cities where space is difficult to obtain and land is very expensive.
+The space-saving advantages of gas-insulated/metal-clad equipment can be significant particularly for high voltage substations in large cities where space is difficult to obtain and the land is very expensive.